the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 Tools are the what help **distinguish your AI agent** from a typical chatbot.

-If your LLM is your agent's brain, the tools are its _brawns_.
+If the LLM is your agent's brain, tools are its _brawn_.

 It goes without saying that you'll want to be very intentional about which tools your agent calls in various query scenarios.